sarahschuetz/IM531_ProjectT2/README.md

 The `public` directory contains all **static files** like images and the `index.html` file.
 Also the static `style.css` and the **bundled javascript** can be found in this directory.

-The `server` directory contains onle the **configuration of the express server** which is only used by the app to start a static web server in a given directory.
+The `server` directory contains only the **configuration of the express server** which is only used by the app to start a static web server in a given directory.
 The app itself doesn't use any webserver because it is not needed.
 The routing is done via the **React HashRouter**.

 ## Workflow